ThierrySans/CSCC69/index.md

 The course staff reserves the right to use code and text analysis tools to compare your submission with others (including past/present submissions and others available online) to verify that no improper behavior has occurred.

-Failure to comply with these guidelines is a serious academic offence.
+Failure to comply with these guidelines is a serious academic offense.
 In past academic offense cases, the Associate Dean has imposed penalties for code violations that range from a mark of zero on plagiarized projects to academic suspension from the University.

 ## Accessibility Needs

 The University of Toronto is committed to accessibility.
 If you require accommodations for a disability, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible: <https://www.utsc.utoronto.ca/ability/welcome-accessability-services>

-## Acknowledgments

-The course syllabus, lecture and project materials are heavily influenced by Stanford CS 140 and John Hopkins University CS 318.
-I would like to thank Ben Pfaff (Stanford and VMware Research), David Mazières (Stanford) and Ryan Huang (John Hopkins University) for giving me access to their materials.